 “A natural water source in the village is used for drinking purpose, but for many months the water level in the source has declined which we feel is happening due to the blasting inside the tunnel.
 We doubt the water is getting seeped inside the ground,” said Chettri who fears that the village may face an acute water shortage during winters as the area is yet to receive water supply from the government.

-Health hazard too was an issues that arose.
-Many villagers during the course of interaction also complained of falling sick due the continuous blasts followed by vibrations.
+Health hazard too was an issue that arose.
+Many villagers during the course of interaction also complained of falling sick due to the continuous blasts followed by vibrations.